Formatting Text

 )

-And so we can change the sizes of <big> and <small> tags by updating this variable:
+And we can change the size in <big> and <small> tags by updating this variable:

 def token(self, tok):